rmnldwg/lyprox/CONTRIBUTING.md

 def my_function(arg1: int, arg2: str) -> float:
     """Briefly describe what the function does.

     Then go on and describe it in detail.
-Make sure to mention what `arg1` does and also what the effect of `arg2` is.
+Make sure to mention what ``arg1`` does and also what the effect of ``arg2`` is.

-    We are not huge fans of, e.g., Google-style docstrings where every parameter is separately listed and described.
-Instead, use descriptive names for the arguments and describe them in the text.
-The main Python documentation follows a similar style.
+    You can also link to other symbols using single backticks.
+E.g., if the main Python docs are linked, then you could mention the `print` function and then pydoctor would turn that into a link to this built-in function's docs.

+    We also really like doctests.
+First, they are tested.
+Second, they directly showcase some examples:

+    >>> my_function(5, "hey")
+    hey
+    8.14
     """
     print(arg2)
     return 3.14 + arg1